Wonju Korea is in Gangwon province.

 It’s east of Gyeonggi province and a little northeast of Pyeongtaek.
 It’s in the upper middle area of the country.

 On April 17th, I woke up early and went to GS25 to load my Tmoney card and was off to Wonju Korea.
 I had a bunch of change and the lady was so sweet.

 Just as I was walking out of the door, the 810 bus drove on by.

 I ran and tried to make it but my little legs couldn’t move fast enough.
 I ended up taking the 80, which was just right behind the 810.

 Once I got to AK Plaza, I took Line 1 to Cheongnyangnibound.
-It took about two hours.
+It took about two hours to get to Wonju.
 I went to Sancheon but got off at Seowonju.
 Right when I got to the station, I bought a ticket back to Seoul.
 Gooood thing I did that cause there was only one bus running back to Seoul that day around 5 pm so that would’ve been interesting if I hadn’t reserved my ticket.

-As I was making my way to the bridge, I came across what looked like a train track.
+As I was making my way to the Sogeumsan Suspension Bridge, I came across what looked like a train track.
 I also saw Spiderman on top of an Emart.
 It’s funny cause when I was in Thailand, I saw one on top of a 7/11 I think?
 So random.

-₩38,000 later and I was on a train riding through beautiful Wonju.
+₩38,000 later and I was on a train riding through beautiful Wonju Korea.